Project Type | EDUCATION

 Location | Gainesville, FL

-As a 19,476 sq. ft. free standing, two-story building to the south of Bruton-Greer Hall, the building serves not only as a teaching courtroom facility, but also, as a potential venue for civil court cases and district courts of appeal hearings.
-Designed as a cornerstone of the northwest part of the campus, the building's glass and wood paneled two-story lobby serves as a gathering place on campus, a venue for cocktail parties, and is a highly visible landmark in the community.
+As a 19,476 sq. ft. free-standing, two-story building to the south of Bruton-Greer Hall, the building serves as a teaching courtroom facility and as a potential venue for civil court cases and district courts of appeal hearings.
+FleischmanGarciaMaslowski designed this to be a cornerstone of the northwest part of the campus.
+The building's glass and wood-paneled two-story lobby serves as a gathering place on campus, a venue for cocktail parties, and is a highly visible landmark in the community.

-Containing state-of-the-art technology, this facility embodies the advances that sophisticated courtrooms have taken.
-Each of the seven appointed moderators may view evidence from an audio video system privately, select specific views, and even control who views it and when.
+Containing state-of-the-art technology, this facility embodies the advances that sophisticated courtrooms have made.
+Each of the seven appointed moderators may view evidence from an audio-video system privately, select specific views, and even control who views it and when.
 Due to the elaborate video displays, there isn't a bad seat in the house.
-With multiple robotic cameras and an integrated audio system, the room’s proceedings may be displayed, previewed, or stored to be reviewed at a later date.
-The entire facility's system controls are also modular and may be used remotely, through the local area network.
+With multiple robotic cameras and an integrated audio system, the room's proceedings can be displayed, previewed, or stored to be reviewed later.
+The facility's system controls are modular and may be used remotely through the local area network.
 As a learning facility, the courtroom doubles as a classroom, allowing students the opportunity of experiencing real-world courtroom experience.

-Future faculty offices and an additional student courtroom on the second floor are also included.
+Future faculty offices and an additional student courtroom on the second floor are included.

 This project earned LEED Gold certification.